 Divide the batter equally between your muffin cases and sprinkle over the remaining chocolate chips.

-Bake for 20-25 minutes, or until a toothpick through the centre comes out clean.
+Bake for around 20-30 minutes (this will depend on the depth of your tray) or until a toothpick through the centre comes out clean.

 Transfer the muffins to a wire rack and let them cool completely before enjoying.